 - Gilead Sciences’ acquisitions of Myogen for approximately $2.5 billion and CV Therapeutics for approximately $1.4 billion

 Mr. Climan was included in The National Law Journal’s list of the 100 most influential lawyers in America.
-In 2015, he was named one of the ten most highly regarded M&A and Governance lawyers in the world by Who’s Who Legal, and was also one of 50 lawyers recognized as “Legends of the 500,” who have made Lawdragon’s list of the 500 leading lawyers in America every year it has been published.
+In 2015, he was named one of the ten most highly regarded M&A and Governance lawyers in the world by Who’s Who Legal.
+Also in 2015, he was one of 50 lawyers nationwide recognized as “Legends of the 500,” having made Lawdragon’s list of 500 leading lawyers in America every year it has been published.
 He was also named one of the top 100 lawyers in California by the Daily Journal in 2010, 2011, 2012, 2013 and 2014.
 Mr. Climan is ranked in Band 1 for California Corporate/M&A in Chambers USA.

 In addition to his experience in the acquisitions arena, Mr. Climan has experience in corporate finance, securities, corporate governance, joint venture and general corporate matters.
-He is a member of the Program Advisory Board of the Harvard Law School Forum on Corporate Governance and Financial Regulation, and is also a member of the Fellows of the American Bar Foundation.
+He is a member of the Program Advisory Board of the Harvard Law School Forum on Corporate Governance and Financial Regulation.